 LASIK is classified as a refractive surgery, and more importantly, it is an elective surgery.
 This medical procedure is scheduled in advance because it does not involve a medical emergency.

-This means it’s not considered medically necessary or covered by public health insurance providers like TK, AOK, or Barmer.
+This means it’s not considered medically necessary or covered by public health insurance providers like TK, or BARMER.

 Even if poor eyesight significantly affects your quality of life, if glasses or contact lenses can correct your vision, public insurance considers that sufficient.